Public Hubs

 - Read the listing.
 Check the description, audience, starter prompts, and any quality label.

-- Create a client.
+- Create a connection.
 The client connects to the chosen public hub.

 - Use narrow access.
 Public hub clients are designed for safe question-style access first.

 - Review Billing when you need more.
-Move toward an owned workspace when you need private hubs, more clients, separate skills, or runtime config.
+Move toward the workspace path when you need private hubs, more connections, separate skills, or runtime config.

-Stop after one public hub client and confirm the client exists with narrow permissions.
+Stop after one public hub connection and confirm the client exists with narrow permissions.
 That first pass teaches the same pattern you will use for owned hubs later.

 Public Hub vs Owned Hub